 Introduction

 As I write these lines, women wearing red cloaks and white wimples that hide their faces have taken to the streets of the State of Israel to protest the impending judicial reform which they believe will worsen the state of women.
 Their choice of dress alludes to the Canadian author Margaret Atwood’s The Handmaid’s Tale published in 1985.
 In this novel, Atwood paints a radical picture of the future by employing many elements from our cultural past and present.
+When asked whether the book is more relevant today than when published, Atwood responded that many people, especially in the United States, believe that it is more relevant now and that the novel’s title was cited on social media in the last elections.
+She pointed out that absolutist regimes have generally expressed excessive interest in women’s procreative powers.

 We need to ask ourselves whether it is reasonable to conduct an educated discussion about the status of women in the twenty-first century using a fictional work as a springboard for discussion.
 Usually, such political questions are debated in forums dedicated to political or social thought and are not the province of scholars of literature.
-According to Michael Keren, literature should be seen as a stage in the development and distillation of political ideas that succeeds in rallying the masses or, at least, infusing them with a sense of values.
+According to Michael Keren, literature should be seen as a stage in the development and distillation of political ideas that succeed in rallying the masses or, at least, infusing them with a sense of values.
 As such, this literature deepens our engagement with contemporary issues even if it contradicts reality.
 Keren maintains that we must facilitate a productive dialogue between abstract theory and literature.
 Paul Dolan claims that it is not enough for politics to be understood through the eyes of political scientists, historians, and even philosophers.
 In his estimation, the novel provides us with its own special kind of knowledge—“the unconscious experience of politics as a human, moral, psychological, and aesthetic phenomenon.”
+Atwood does not agree with the widely accepted assumption that authors ought to be political actors or that they are so anyway but agrees that many authors confront the political system as the boy who reveals that “the emperor has no clothes.”
+They point to the naked truth and do not see the “clothes.”
+The sign of a society that is progressing toward liberty is the free space given to the human imagination and voice.
+For this reason, she believes that writing is of the utmost importance.